Does your organisation understand the value of its L&D function?

 In my opinion, L&D has a pivotal role to play in the 3 areas of talent attraction, skill and behaviour development, and finally retention.

-We need to look beyond Learning & Development teams just being valued for building people capability can be a game-changer.
+Looking beyond Learning & Development teams as just being valued for building people capability can be a game-changer.

-Whilst it is certainly responsible for enabling people to build the skills and behaviours they need to deliver for a business.
+Whilst it’s responsible for enabling people to build the skills and behaviours they need to deliver for a business.
 It can and does provide a lot more too.

 Let me unpack this in more detail.